vzhestkov/doc-susemanager/pages/suse-mgr3.1/getting-started/first-steps/gs-additional-requirements.md

 ### Naming Your Server {#naming-your-server}

 The hostname of SUSE Manager must not contain uppercase letters as this may cause `jabberd` to fail.
 Choose the hostname of your SUSE Manager server carefully.
 Although changing the server name is possible, it is a complex process and unsupported.

-For a more complete overview on SUSE Manager requirements not covered in this guide, see

-???

-.